jonathanwvd/jonathanwvd/README.md

 # Hi 👋 I'm a Machine Learning professional and Python Programmer from Brazil 🇧🇷

 * Ph.D. in Chemical Engineering
-* Solutions in Manufacturing, Process Industries, and Industry 4.0
 * 5+ years of experience in Machine Learning
 * 7+ years of experience in Python
 * 6+ years of experience in research